-Personal protective equipment is protective clothing, helmets, goggles, or other garments or equipment designed to protect the wearer's body from injury or infection.
+Personal protective equipment (PPE) is protective clothing, helmets, goggles, or other garments or equipment designed to protect the wearer's body from injury or infection.
 The hazards addressed by protective equipment include physical, electrical, heat, chemicals, biohazards, and airborne particulate matter.
+PPE can include masks, face shields, gloves, and gowns.
 Businesses should keep a minimum quantity of 15-day supply of PPE.
-PPE can include masks, face shields and gloves.